Consensys/mythx-cli/docs/usage.rst

       --help                Show this message and exit.

-Submit a new analysis to MythX.
+Submit a new analysis to the MythX API.
 This command works in different scenarios, simply by calling :code:`mythx analyze`:

 1. Either :code:`truffle-config.js` or :code:`truffle.js` are found in the
    directory.
 In this case, the MythX CLI checks the